 Other Warranty Options For CPO Vehicles

 If you compare certified pre-owned programs of different brands, you will see where some CPO warranties are excellent and others are a bit flimsy.
-Before you shop for a CPO vehicle, learn about its warranty.
+A good alternative to provide peace of mind and the coverage you need is an extended car warranty.

-Meanwhile, we recommend getting information on warranties from reputable extended car warranty companies.
+An extended car warranty provides coverage after your manufacture's and even CPO warranty expires.
+We recommend that you take a look at the pros and cons of extended car warranties, as well as reputable extended car warranty companies.
 These plans not only give you flexibility for where you can have your vehicle repaired, but also offer other high-value benefits that match or exceed those of dealer-offered extended warranties.
 Some of these include:

 - 24-hour roadside assistance